CloudLabs-MOC/MS-500-Microsoft-365-Security/Instructions/Labs/MS500T00/LAB_AK_05_Lab1_Ex1_ATP_policies.md

 12. Select **Send** in the menu bar that appears above the message (or the **Send** button at the bottom of the page).

 13. You now want to open the MOD Administrator&#39;s Inbox in Outlook and validate whether the ATP policy you created in the prior task worked on the email that you just sent from Holly.
-To do this, you need to open new Inprivate window.
+To do this, you need to **Open new Inprivate window.**

-14. Log into the VM as the **Admin** account by entering **Password** given in Environment Details page if field necessary.
+14. Enter the following URL in the address bar: `https://outlook.office365.com`

-15. Select the **Microsoft Edge** icon in the taskbar, maximize the window and then enter the following URL in the address bar: `https://outlook.office365.com`
+15. Since you want to sign in as the MOD Administrator, in the **Sign-in** window, enter **admin@M365xZZZZZZ.onmicrosoft.com** (where ZZZZZZ is your tenant ID provided by your lab hosting provider).

-16. Since you want to sign in as the MOD Administrator, in the **Sign-in** window, enter **admin@M365xZZZZZZ.onmicrosoft.com** (where ZZZZZZ is your tenant ID provided by your lab hosting provider) and then select **Next**.
+16. Then select **Next**.

 17. In the **Enter password** window, enter the password provided by your lab hosting provider and select **Sign in**.
 If you are requested to provice self-service password information click **cancel**.